 If you put less than 20% down when you purchased your home, you may be paying Private Mortgage Insurance (PMI) or a Mortgage Insurance Premium (MIP) on your loan.
 Refinancing may enable you to get rid of mortgage insurance — and potentially reduce your monthly payments.

 In fact, many government-guaranteed FHA loans carry mortgage insurance for the life of the loan, and the only way to eliminate MIP is to refinance into a conventional loan.

 Perhaps you’re getting married and want to add your spouse to your loan: The easiest way may be to refinance and take out a new mortgage together.
 Again, make sure you check both of your credit scores before taking out the loan.

 On the flip side, it may make sense to refinance if you’re divorcing and you want to keep the house (or the reverse — your spouse is keeping the house and taking over the mortgage).
-Even if your divorce agreement stipulates who will take the home, you can refinance the loan in one name to legally remove yourself or your spouse from your mortgage.
+Even if your divorce agreement stipulates who will take the home, you may be able to finance the loan in one name to legally remove yourself or your spouse from your mortgage.
 Also make sure to change the title of your home, so the property records reflect the accurate owner.

 5. You need cash for home improvements or other major expenses.

 Some homeowners refinance their mortgage to get access to equity they’ve built in their home.
 This process is called a cash-out refinance.
-A cash-out refinance replaces your current mortgage with another loan that continues to pay off your current balance and uses the equity in your home to provide additional funds for other purposes.
-In this way, a refinance is an alternative to taking out a home equity loan or line of credit.
+A cash out refinance replaces your current mortgage with a larger new loan that uses the equity in your home to provide additional funds to you for other purposes.